Hari-Nagarajan/fairgame/README.md

   --test              Run the checkout flow but do not actually purchase the item[s].
 Only functional with `--alt-checkout` mode.

   --alt-checkout      Utilize the old add to cart method of checkout.

-  --delay FLOAT       Time to wait between the end of one stock check and the beginning of the next stock check.

   --checkshipping     Also include items with a shipping price in the search.
                       Shipping costs are factored into reserve price check calculation.